aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

 public class NonLambdaExpressionIntroDemo {

-    // Here's the Computation interface
+    // Here's the Computation interface:
     interface Computation {
         int operation(int a, int b);
     }

     public static void main(String[] args) {

-        // Notice the use of the anonymous inner class.
+        // Notice the use of the anonymous inner class:
         Computation add = new Computation() {

             @Override